-EDIT 03/2013: I get quite a few requests for help on this bag.
-Firstly, I cannot contact you if you are a no-reply blogger and you don't leave an email address in your comment.
-Secondly, I highly suggest that you ask the designer of the pattern, StudioCherie, for support.
+EDIT 10/2015: I cannot provide support on this pattern as this is not my design so please do not contact me with questions.
+I highly suggest that you ask the designer of the pattern, StudioCherie, for support.
 She has literally made hundreds of these bags and can probably assist you much better than I could.I'm reposting my entry from PatternReview, because it's very thorough and I don't feel like typing out even more words on this subject.

 Clutch, overnight bag and luggage tag sewing pattern. i made the overnight bag but i'm pretty sure i could fit enough clothes in it for at least a week. it's a big bag.

 another review says it's 20x13x11. i'm too lazy to get out the tape measure.